KyleParkJong/Antenna-Design-and-RF-Controlled-Photo-Booth/Antenna Design/README.md

 # Patch Antenna Design

-# 1. Introdudction
-> Design and simulate Patch Antenna with AWS design software tool
+> Designd Patch Antenna and simulated it's S11 parameter with AWS design software tool

 ## Before
 - Used the calculator provided by the site below to find the width and length of the patch antenna.